dimalypai/mil-masters-thesis-chalmers/docs/OOLangNotes.md

 If everything is pure by default, we can't pass impure stuff instead of pure and there is no way to do pure from impure.

+References and purity: We take a conservative approach and treat anything which is reference related as impure.
+It could be less conservative by treating reference reads and writes impure, but declarations and passing as parameters as pure, but let's just treat references uniformly, it should be simpler.

+What does it mean to reference a pure value: Ref (Pure Int)?
+Is it different from Ref Int?
+It makes perfect sense for lazy language (if we reference a computation), but if we reference a value computed by an impure computation or just a literal.
+And then, are Mutable (Pure Int) and Mutable Int or Maybe (Pure Int) and Maybe Int different?
+Again, since we are in a strict language, when we have something of atomic type, like main : Unit, which is impure and pass it as an argument, we pass a value, not a computation, and this value, which main returned (unit) is pure (so, the reasoning above about enormous side-effecting computation is incorrect for strict language).
+Maybe we should allow Pure only on the top level and of type arrows, for example, or, on the far right of type arrow (the latter seems more correct, since we don't deliver a function impurely, but rather have an impure function which delivers a value of some type)?
+But with this approach we don't know if f : Int is pure or impure.
+So it must be f : Pure Int if it is pure.
+But for the parameters it doesn't really make sense being Pure Unit.
+So, only return type of the function and far right of arrow?

+What about function returning Mutable value or taking Mutable value as an argument, this doesn't make too much sense.
+Reference - yes, but mutable variable which is treated by value - no.

+Complicated type nesting.
+Parse generally and then let the type checker do the job.
+Restrictions on well-formed types:
+* variable declarations: nothing specific
+* function parameters: Mutable and Pure are not allowed
+* function return type: Mutable is not allowed
+* Ref and Mutable on the top level (nested only via function arrows)